Skip to main content

 • cooking safely

-• identifying and discussing any further support, including fitting specialist fire safety equipment where required.
+• identifying and discussing any further support, and may include fitting specialist fire safety equipment where required.

 We can provide British Sign Language and some foreign language translations during visits too.
 Please ask about this when booking.